Capgemini/powerapps-packagedeployer-template/README.md

 The runtime setting takes precedence if both an environment variable and runtime setting are found for the same shared mailbox.

+## Azure Pipelines

+The template will automatically detect if your deployment is running on Azure Pipelines and will log with the appropriate [logging commands](https://docs.microsoft.com/en-us/azure/devops/pipelines/scripts/logging-commands) to ensure that warnings and errors are reported on your pipeline or release.

+Use the `TraceLoggerAdapter` rather than the `PackageLog` to ensure that your extensions also integrate seamlessly with Azure Pipelines.

 ## Contributing

 Please refer to the [Contributing](./CONTRIBUTING.md) guide.